 <style> tag).Or

 preload]print stylesheet (non-render-blocking).
-After loading, it is promoted to an all media type stylesheet (by removing the media attribute). [stylesheet]Starter Vite project with
+After loading, it is promoted to an all media type stylesheet (by removing the media attribute). [stylesheet]Comparison using a starter Vite project:

 | ā¶ļø Standard Google Fonts | š | ā¶ļø Webfont DL Vite plugin |